-The big chrome pod covers at the front of the engine had to go, and I installed a pod filter on the right hand side instead.
-I had to mess around with the mixture a little to fine tune the bike (after the new exhausts were on) but afterwards I personally think the bike ran much better than it originally did.
+The big chrome pod covers at the front of the engine had to go, and I installed a pod filter on the right-hand side instead.
+I had to mess around with the mixture a little to fine-tune the bike (after the new exhausts were on), but afterwards, I think the bike ran much better than it originally did.

 Left Hand Side Pod Removal

-I have posted a link to the page I used to remove the MIV/AIV system on my bike below.
+Here is a guide I used to remove the MIV/AIV system on my bike.

 I was left with a couple of small hoses which I needed to tidy up.